nilesjohnson/sage_animate/README.txt

   -  Functions which determine where to place objects, camera, light sources, etc.

-  The Frame class is for setting:
+  The Frame class is for:

-  -  Graphic attributes (image format, resolution, filename, etc.)
+  -  Setting Scene class and its inputs
-  -  Scene options (if necessary)
+  -  Rendering test images during development

   One goal should be that Frame objects are small and fast, deferring time- and memory-intensive calculations to Scene objects.
 The